OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 ],......</programlisting>
 ++++

-That source may seem complex for a `sync.json` file.
-You can set up the same information in a correlation script.
-In the following code excerpt, you would include that information in the `correlateTreeToQueryFilter.js` file:
+The structure for the correlation query specifies one of two link qualifiers: insured or agent) For each link qualifier, the correlation query defines a script that verifies if the subject `dn` belongs in a specific container.
+For this sample, the container (`ou`) may be Customers or Contractors.

+You can can avoid specifying the structure of the `dn` attribute in two places in the `sync.json` file with the following code, which leverages the expression builder to reuse the construct defined in the `dn` mapping:

 ++++
 <programlisting language="javascript">"correlationQuery" : [